airbytehq/airbyte/airbyte-db/README.md

 }
 ```

-- You can test the migration by running the `runMigration` method in `<db-name>DatabaseMigrationTest`.
-After running this method, you can see the database schema change in the `resources/<db-name>_databases/schema_dump.txt` file.
-There are also detailed logs about what is going on with the database before and after the migrations.
+- Run the `runMigration` method to run the newly-created migration.
+There are detailed information in the logs about what is going on with the database before and after the migration.
-  - For the `configs` database, the file is `ConfigsDatabaseMigrationTest.java`.
-  - This method is for dev testing only.
-It is not run by CI.
-- This test file also has a `testSchemaDump` method that is run by CI.
-It will dump the database schema automatically.
+- Each database also has a `<db-name>DatabaseMigrationTest` that will run all migrations, and create a schema dump in `resources/<db-name>_databases/schema_dump.txt` automatically.
 Please remember to check in any change in the schema dump.
 In this way, we can be sure that there is no unexpected schema changes caused by any new migration.

 # How to Run a Migration
 - Automatic.
 Migrations will be run automatically in the server.
 If you prefer to manually run the migration, change `RUN_FLYWAY_MIGRATION` to `false` in `.env`.